SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import/configure-import-settings.md

 * **Ignore - set to blank**: No new values will be imported into SuperOffice.

-## Manage new phone numbers, links and e-mail addresses
+## Manage new phone numbers, links and email addresses

 The import source may, for example, contain phone numbers, links and e-mail addresses that are not registered in SuperOffice.
 As is it possible to register several phone numbers, links and e-mail addresses for a single company/contact, you must specify how new values are to be managed.
 In the **Phone number** and **URLs + email** list boxes under **Lists**, you have the following options: